3 types of builders have its own uniqueness in 7 different categories - learn more and make sure to know who your best partner is

 2-A. If you can be satisfied with the existing products / standardized designs:

-- If you like the very product you can see on house makers’ catalogs, it will be the most cost efficient way to build your house
+- If you like the very product you can see in house-makers’ catalogs, it will be the most cost efficient way to build your house

 - You will usually be able to make some, but limited, customization from the standardized designs with some incremental cost